 What if I can’t travel to SPU for New Student Advising?

-Visit the CIS HelpDesk for instructions.
+Visit the CIS HelpDesk for instructions and assistance.

 How long is an NSA session?